langandrews/resume/README.md

-This my resume in markdown format which lets me version, style and generate html and pdf formats using https://github.com/c0bra/markdown-resume-js.
+This is my resume in markdown format which lets me version, style and generate html and pdf formats using https://github.com/c0bra/markdown-resume-js.
 The current style supports printing and mobile devices.

 ## setup
 * first: npm install (which installs [markdown-resume](https://github.com/there4/markdown-resume))